Stuffing

 Manual Piston Stuffer

-Piston is manually raised up and the cylinder is detached from the base for loading.
-There isn’t any lid on top of the cylinder.
-The cylinder is inserted back into the base and the piston is lowered down.
-By cranking the handle the gear forces the piston down the cylinder pushing meat in through the stuffing tube.
-Any air that might be compressed by the piston and delivered into the sausage escapes through the air valve.
+By cranking the handle, the gear forces the piston down the cylinder, pushing meat in through the stuffing tube.
+Any air that may be compressed by the piston and delivered into the sausage escapes through the air valve.

-There is a little built-in air valve into the piston to allow a release of air pressure that normally will be pushed inside of the sausage creating air pockets, On the bottom side of the cylinder we have an opening that accepts different sizes of sausage tubes.
+There is a little built-in air valve into the piston to release air pressure that normally will be pushed inside the sausage, creating air pockets; on the bottom side of the cylinder, there is an opening that accepts different sizes of sausage tubes.
 One person can easily control the casing and sausage speed with one hand and turn the handle that moves the piston down with the other.

 Photos Courtesy The Sausage maker, Buffalo, NY